alexsanjoseph/goodreads-list-properties/README.md

 I've also included the results of running the script on the Best Books List (which is the largest list in Goodreads AFAIK).
 `https://www.goodreads.com/list/show/1.Best_Books_Ever`

-It has details of 47610 books.
+It has the details of 47610 books.

 # Known Bugs